DataBooster/PS-WebApi/README.md

 ##### PowerShell
 1. From URI query-string

     All the name/value pairs in query-string are passed to PowerShell.
 Empty name and duplicate names are acceptable in query-string.
+Empty-named parameters will be converted to arguments.
 For the following Uri example:

     ```
 test-args.ps1?np1=0.618&np1=2.71828&=arg1...&=arg2...